danjulio/faux_nixie_clock/readme.md

 ### Operation
 The clock keeps time in a stand-alone fashion but can also access internet time servers to keep itself very accurate.
 A rechargeable battery allows the clock to display the time for hours during a power failure.

 By default the clock acts as a Wifi Access Point (AP) advertising a SSID of the form ```NixieClock-NNNN``` where NNNN are a set of 4 hexadecimal numbers from the ESP32's MAC address.
+There is no password but one can be added.

 Connect a mobile phone or desktop computer to the SSID and navigate to ```nixie.local``` in a web browser.
 The control panel should appear.